Hypertension

 No pathologic changes occur early in hypertension.
 Severe or prolonged hypertension damages target organs (primarily the cardiovascular system, brain, and kidneys), increasing risk of

-The mechanism involves development of generalized arteriolosclerosis and acceleration of atherogenesis.
-Arteriolosclerosis is characterized by medial hypertrophy, hyperplasia, and hyalinization; it is particularly apparent in small arterioles, notably in the eyes and the kidneys.
+Elevated BP levels lead to the development of generalized arteriolosclerosis and acceleration of atherogenesis.
+Arteriolosclerosis is characterized by medial hypertrophy, hyperplasia, and hyalinization of small arteries (arterioles), notably in the eyes and the kidneys.
 In the kidneys, the changes narrow the arteriolar lumen, increasing TPR; thus, hypertension leads to more hypertension.
 Furthermore, once arteries are narrowed, any slight additional shortening of already hypertrophied smooth muscle reduces the lumen to a greater extent than in normal-diameter arteries.
 These effects may explain why the longer hypertension has existed, the less likely specific treatment (eg, renovascular surgery) for secondary causes is to restore blood pressure to normal.
+Thus, earlier diagnosis and treatment of even modestly elevated BP (ie, systolic BP of 120 to 129 mm Hg, even if the diastolic BP is in normal range) may provide benefit, especially in younger patients with a family history of hypertension.

-Because of increased afterload, the left ventricle gradually hypertrophies, causing diastolic dysfunction.
-The ventricle eventually dilates, causing dilated cardiomyopathy and heart failure due to systolic dysfunction often worsened by arteriosclerotic coronary artery disease.
+Because afterload is increased in patients with elevated BP, the left ventricle gradually hypertrophies, causing diastolic dysfunction.
+The ventricle eventually dilates, causing dilated cardiomyopathy and heart failure, often worsened by arteriosclerotic coronary artery disease.
 Thoracic aortic dissection is typically a consequence of hypertension; almost all patients with abdominal aortic aneurysms have hypertension.

 Pathophysiology references